 You may have noticed a running theme throughout this post.
 Any guesses?
-It’s in the title of this tip… that’s right you smart beautiful super hero!
-It’s our blood sugar.
-While I definitely think the excessive calories can play a part in the holiday weight gain, what I think is really at the root of our distress is the constant fluctuations in blood sugar, the output of insulin followed by the surge of cortisol as our sugars drop super low again, followed by more sugary treats, keeping us forever in a cycle of fat storage, stress, and inflammation as opposed to fat-burning and relaxation.
+It’s in the title of this tip… that’s right: it’s our blood sugar.
+I think the main issue that is at the root of our lack of energy, cravings, headaches, and overall bleh feeling is the constant fluctuations in blood sugar, the output of insulin followed by the surge of cortisol as our sugars drop super low again, followed by more sugary treats, keeping us forever in a cycle of up and down energy, stress hormone output, and food cravings.

 You can read a bit more about blood sugar balance here, but suffice it to say that keeping our sugars in check can go a long way to mitigating the some common holiday issues such as:

 - Breakouts and acne

 - Angry red skin

 A great way to avoid these peaks and valleys in our blood sugar and the shit storm that comes along with them is to make sure we’re balancing our sugary snacks with healthy fats and proteins.
 This may mean that you include some protein and fat in your buffet plate along with the sweet treats.
 Or maybe it means eating before you go.
 The

 Remember, the holiday season is not about restricting yourself, beating yourself up over your food choices, or becoming an anti-social recluse to avoid temptation.
 The reason I love Christmas so much is that I get to connect with family and friends I only get to see a couple of times a year.
 The holidays are about community and friendship and making merry, so do the best you can, with what you have, where you are.
 And remember to enjoy every moment.